Dillon's Regiment (France): Jacobite rising of 1745

+The regiment was present during several battles of the uprising, including the Jacobite victories at Falkirk and Inverness.
+Major Nicholas Glasgow of Dillon's Regiment commanded the Jacobite forces when the Hanoverians were defeated at the battle of Keith.

+He was captured at Culloden with most of the Irish Brigade who weren't captured at sea.
+Colonel Walter Stapleton, overall Commander of the Irish Brigade, was mortally wounded at Culloden while the brigade was making a brave stand, saving many lives.
+After the uprising, Charles Radclyffe 5th Earl of Derwentwater, a Captain in Dillon's Regiment, was executed on December 8th, 1746 at Tower Hill, London.

+American War of Independence

+In 1767 Arthur Dillon the great grandson of Theobald Dillon, 7th Viscount Dillon took command of the regiment.
+During the American Revolutionary War, the regiment participated in the Capture of Grenada, the Siege of Savannah, the Invasion of Tobago, and the Capture of Sint Eustatius.
+Detachments of the regiment were assigned to the French Fleet under Admiral François Joseph Paul de Grasse during the Battle of the Chesapeake.
+After the victory at Yorktown, the fleet sailed south and Dillon's Regiment participated in the Siege of Brimstone Hill.
+Brigadier General Arthur Dillon was made Military Governor of Saint Kitts after the victory at Brimstone Hill.

 Shadow formations

 (Henry) Dillon's Regiment: Émigré elements of the French regiment passed into William Pitt's British Catholic Irish Brigade in 1794.
 These elements comprised the greater part of the officers who had emigrated from France, and new recruits raised on the Dillon lands in Ireland.
 Henry Dillon, a brother of Arthur Dillon was given command of the regiment.
 However, on campaign in Jamaica and Haiti, it had such losses, mainly due to the unhealthy climate, that it was disbanded in 1798.
 The flags and ensigns were returned to Charles, Lord Dillon, head of the Dillon family in Ireland.

-(Edward) Dillon's Regiment: (Edward) Dillon's Regiment of Foot was raised in northern Italy in 1795, by Col. Edward Dillon, formerly of the Irish Brigade in France, to fight for the English in the Mediterranean.
+(Edward) Dillon's Regiment: (Edward) Dillon's Regiment of Foot was raised in northern Italy in 1795, by Col. Edward Dillon, formerly of the Irish Brigade in France, to fight for the British in the Mediterranean.